hujhax/austin-improv-wiki/Performers/Cat Drago.md

 * *[[Shows/The Tribunal|The Tribunal]]*

 ## More Information
-* [A 6/1/12 interview](http://www.hideouttheatre.com/the-game-changer-part-two) with Cat about discovering and watching [[The 42-Hour Improv Marathon]].
+* [A 6/1/12 interview](http://www.hideouttheatre.com/the-game-changer-part-two) with Cat about discovering and watching [[Festivals/The 42-Hour Improv Marathon|The 42-Hour Improv Marathon]].

 [[Category/Performers|Drago]]
 [[Category/Active|Category:Active]]